bekozdemir/ReCapProject/README.md

 ## Setup
 First of all, you need to download the files and open the solution.
 After that, you have to do some essential configurations.
 <ul>
-  <li>1.Create the sql tables.
+  <li>Create the sql tables.
 You can check my sql query from here.</li>
-   <li>2.You should connect your tables with your Entities from CarsCompanyContext.cs</li>
+  <li>You should connect your tables with your Entities from CarsCompanyContext.cs</li>
-    <li>3.At CarsCompanyContext.cs you should change the server name with your server name in SQL Server Object Explorer.</li>
+  <li>At CarsCompanyContext.cs you should change the server name with your server name in SQL Server Object Explorer.</li>
 </ul>

 ## Features
-List of features ready and TODOs for future development
+List of features ready
 * Login/Register
 * Car/Brand/Color Add/Update
 * Car/Brand/Color filter options